Scarabian/UniJammers-GDTVJam2023/Assets/Dialogue System/readme.txt

 4. Add elements to the array, selecting an actor for each element and creating text.

-5. Attach a DialogueTrigger component to a character and assign the dialogue asset.
+5. Nest the DialogueTrigger prefab on a character and assign the dialogue asset.
 Add a collider to the game object and check isTrigger.
 Dialogue will trigger when the player enters the collider.